-The Arts & Sciences Graduate Student Association of William & Mary invites all graduate students in Arts & Sciences research fields to submit abstracts for the Nineteenth Annual Graduate Research Symposium (GRS), to be held March 20-21, 2020, on the W&M campus.
+The Arts & Sciences Graduate Student Association of William & Mary invites all graduate students in Arts & Sciences research fields to submit abstracts for the Nineteenth Annual Graduate Research Symposium (GRS), to be held at William & Mary on March 20-21, 2020.

 Abstract Preparation Guidelines